 In this edition of Speaking of Arkansas, Gov. Asa Hutchinson speaks about agricultural trade between Arkansas and China; a November election proposal to make permanent a half-cent state sales tax to fund highway construction; the new registration fees for hybrid and electric vehicles; his decision in December to continue allowing refugees vetted by the federal government to settle in Arkansas; his computer coding initiative in schools; guns in churches and schools; the state's levy systems along the Arkansas River; the Buffalo River watershed and the state's efforts to protect it; the casino controversy in Pope County; and his thoughts about what might be in store for him after he leaves office in 2023.

-Michael Bennett-Spears of Siloam Springs is a Democratic candidate for District 87 in the Arkansas House of Representatives.
-Bennett-Spears is a marketing and events...
+Daisy Bonilla of Bentonville is a Democrat candidate for District 93 in the Arkansas House of Representatives.
+A map of District 93 can be...